Teichlab/Genes2Genes/README.md

 </ul>

 #### Input to Genes2Genes
-(1) Reference adata (with `adata_ref.X` storing log1p normalised expression),
+(1) Reference anndata (with `adata_ref.X` storing log1p normalised expression),
-(2) Query adata (with `adata_query.X` storing log1p normalised expression), and (3) Pseudotime estimates stored in each adata object under  `adata.obs['time']`.
+(2) Query anndata (with `adata_query.X` storing log1p normalised expression), and (3) Pseudotime estimates stored in each anndata object under  `adata.obs['time']`.

-**<span style="color:red">Note: This is the initial and testable version of Genes2Genes (in confidence -- still unpublished and under refinement) so you might run into unforseen errors and bugs.
-Please do let me know so that I can correct them before releasing the stable version.
-Thanks!</span>**
+**<span style="color:red">Note: This is the initial and testable version of G2G (IN CONFIDENCE -- Manuscript in Progress)</span>**

 ### Tutorial

-Please refer to the tutorial notebook which gives steps to analyse an example reference and query dataset: 2 treatment groups of mouse-bone-marrow-derived Dendritic cells from Shalek et al (2014).
-The respective single-cell datasets along with pseudotime estimates were downloaded from CellAlign (Alpert et al 2018) and packaged into adata objects.
+Please refer to the Tutorial Notebook which gives an example analysis between a reference and query dataset: 2 treatment groups of mouse-bone-marrow-derived Dendritic cells from Shalek et al (2014).
+The respective single-cell datasets along with their pseudotime estimates were downloaded from CellAlign (Alpert et al 2018) and packaged into adata objects.